particle-iot/docs/src/content/reference/device-os/firmware.md

 }
 ```

-{{#if has-cellular}}
+{{#if has-udp-cloud}}
 ### Particle.keepAlive()

-Sets the duration between keep alive messages used to maintain the connection to the cloud.
+Sets the duration between keep-alive messages used to maintain the connection to the cloud.

 ```C++
 // SYNTAX
 Particle.keepAlive(23 * 60);	// send a ping every 23 minutes
 ```

-A keep alive is used to implement "UDP hole punching" which helps maintain the connection from the cloud to the device.
+A keep-alive is used to implement "UDP hole punching" which helps maintain the connection from the cloud to the device.
+A temporary port-forwarded back-channel is set up by the network to allow packets to be sent from the cloud to the device.
+As this is a finite resource, unused back-channels are periodically deleted by the network.

-Should a device becomes unreachable from the cloud (such as a timed out function call or variable get),
-one possible cause of this is that the keep alives have not been sent often enough.
+Should a device becomes unreachable from the cloud (such as a timed out function call or variable get), one possible cause of this is that the keep alives have not been sent often enough.

-The keep alive duration varies by mobile network operator.
-The default keepalive is set to 23 minutes, which is sufficient to maintain the connection on Particle SIM cards.
-3rd party SIM cards will need to determine the appropriate keep alive value.
+The keep-alive for cellular devices duration varies by mobile network operator.
+The default keep-alive is set to 23 minutes, which is sufficient to maintain the connection on Particle SIM cards.
+3rd party SIM cards will need to determine the appropriate keep alive value, typically ranging from 30 seconds to several minutes.

 **Note:** Each keep alive ping consumes 122 bytes of data (61 bytes sent, 61 bytes received).

+For the Xenon, you will need to match the keep-alive to the gateway.
+If your gateway, for example, is a Boron with a 3rd-party SIM card with a short keep-alive, you'll also need to set this short keep-alive on Xenon nodes.
+The reason is that each Xenon has its own cloud connection that needs to be kept alive.

+For the Argon, the keep-alive is not generally needed.
+However, in unusual networking situations if the network router/firewall removes the port forwarded back-channels unusually aggressively, you may need to use a keep-alive.

-{{/if}} {{!-- has-cellular --}}
+{{/if}} {{!-- has-udp-cloud --}}

 ### Particle.process()